 For instance, not every single piece of your child’s art collection can earn its spot on the fridge simultaneously.
 But, what you could do is bring in the tech.
 Take a digital photograph of your children’s masterpieces and put them on a rotating digital picture frame.
 That way you don’t have to keep all of the hard copies, but rather select a few of their favourites to store for when they’re older.
 Plus, they’ll have a digital copy of everything they’ve done on a USB fob when they turn 18 and move out!

 Getting outside is one of the best ways to “add more space” to a small home.
 And now seems to be a good time to get out there as COVID-19 restrictions are being eased up in many provinces.
-Take advantage of the neighbourhood around you and enjoy the quality time with your family as you take a nightly stroll, plan a tobogganing day with hot chocolate or a quick play at the park.
+Take advantage of the neighbourhood around you and enjoy quality time with your family as you take a nightly stroll, plan a tobogganing day with hot chocolate or a quick play at the park.
 Don’t forget to keep yourself and your loved ones safe!

 Living in a small space with lots of people and children can be loud, busy and crowded, but by escaping into the wilderness, or even into our own communities, we can take more of that personal time and space while still enjoying the company of our loved ones.